Discipline 03 / Third By Volume

 Hardware beats a lot of markets on volume and loses on flexibility.

-Compared with the full tracked discipline set, hardware has serious volume and a meaningful entry-level surface.
+Compared with this public discipline page set, hardware has serious volume and a meaningful entry-level surface.
 The tradeoff is physical constraint.
 The role that sounds like general engineering may really be a specific plant, bench, equipment stack, clearance environment, or travel pattern.

-Market-wide onsite share is 88.5%.
+Set-wide onsite share is 91.0%.
 Hardware is much more physically anchored.

-The broader tracked market is 8.3% remote.
+This public discipline set is 4.7% remote.
 Hardware remote share is a narrow exception, not the default.

 Salary opacity